Tips & Tricks - Copying files via WriteContainer

 Files can be uploaded on the "File" page.

-Click on "Edit" to open the input page to edit a file again.
-Click on "Save".
+Open the input page by clicking on "Edit" to edit a file again.
+Click on "Save" there.

-A copy of the edited file has been created, which you can now see in the "Copy" table.
+A copy of the edited file has been created, which you can now find in the "Copy" table.

 Structure of the application in the "Applications" module

-The application contains two data groups: The "File" data group, where the files are stored, and the "Copy" data group, where copies of the files are stored.
+The application contains two data groups: the "File" data group, in which the files are saved, and the "Copy" data group, in which the copies of the files are saved.

-The "File" data group contains the "File" data field, which will later be used as a source.
+The "File" data group contains the "File" data field, which is later used as the source.
 This data field is associated with the file selection element used to upload the original files.

-The Copy data group contains the Copy data field, which will be used as the destination later.
+The "Copy" data group contains the "Copy" data field, which is later used as the target.

-Here you can see the "File" input page, where new files are added and existing files are saved, and a copy of each is created simultaneously.
+Here you can see the "File" input page, where new files are added and existing files are saved and a copy is created at the same time.

 Switch to the "WriteContainer" tab there.

-In "Use with", "Add and change record" is selected.
+In "Use with", "Add and change data record" is selected.

-Below this, the number of files to copy is specified, where the value "-1" copies all existing files (e.g. when uploading several files at once).
+The number of files to be copied is defined below this, whereby the value "-1" copies all existing files (e.g. when uploading several files at the same time).

-More general information about these settings can be found here.
+Further general information on these settings can be found here.

-When the original file is saved, the "Save" button processes both WriteContainers on the input page, one after the other.
-This means that first the original file is saved and then a copy of it is created and stored by the WriteContainer "Copy".
+When saving the original file, the "Save" button processes both WriteContainers on the input page one after the other.
+This means that the original file is saved first and then a copy of it is created using the WriteContainer "Copy" and stored accordingly.

 The order of the WriteContainers can also be changed here.
-A copy of the source file is saved first and then the (possibly modified) state of the source file in the "File" data group.
+This would first save a copy of the source file and then the (possibly changed) status of the source file in the "File" data group.
 In this way, a history of the source files can easily be generated, for example.